ericdanan/counsel-projectile/README.md

 # Installation

-Clone the repository somewhere in your load path.
+Install the package from `MELPA` or clone this repository somewhere in your load path.

 # Usage